Game Preview: Vees at Cougars

 Penticton Vees News Release

-The Penticton Vees are on the road to take on the Cougars in Prince George for the first of two straight games between these two teams who are separated by just one point for top spot in the BC Division.
-Puck drop is 7:00PM
+The Penticton Vees are on the road to take on the Cougars in Prince George for the second time in as many nights to wrap up a three game road swing.
+Puck drop is 7:00PM from CN Centre in Prince George.

 Catch all the action on Victory+, Summit 800 AM and Summit 98.5 Summerland.